alinajaintuli-byte/Animal-Game/README.md

-# 🐾 Animal Forest Run - Sky View
+# 🐾 Animal Forest Run - 3D 4K

-A unique HTML5 game where you experience the forest from above!
-Start as a small mouse and evolve into bigger animals by eating different types of food in a beautiful forest environment, all from a bird's eye view.
+A stunning 3D HTML5 game built with Three.js where you experience the forest in full 3D graphics with 4K resolution support!
+Start as a small mouse and evolve into bigger animals by eating different types of food in a beautiful 3D forest environment with realistic lighting, shadows, and immersive gameplay.

 ## 🎮 How to Play